VirtuFinancial/FixClient/README.md

 ## Releases

-* Download the latest release [here](https://github.com/GaryHughes/FixClient/releases/latest).
+* Download the latest stable release [4.0.0](https://github.com/GaryHughes/FixClient/releases/tag/v4.0.0)
 * If this is the first time you've run FIX Client follow the installation instructions below.

 ## Installation